CraftCoder08/QEMU_Vm_Creator/README.md

 To start up the VM we have three options:

-  Run VM from hard drive;
+ - Run VM from hard drive;

-  Run VM from cdrom;
+ - Run VM from cdrom;

-  Run from ISO.
+ - Run VM from ISO.

 # REMEMBER!!

-Coming soon...
+In every .sh file, i set 1GB of RAM to use for my VM.

+To edit memory, just edit `-m 1024` to `-m <your desired value>` (i.e. 2GB = 2048, 4GB = 4096 ecc.)

 # Step 3a.
 Starting up from ISO